ninayang2000/CSI4107-Ass-2/README.md

 # Intro

-Out of the three experiments - we decided to perform experiment 1 and 3
+Out of the three experiments - we decided to perform a modified version of experiment 2 and 3
 1. Use your system for Assignment 1 to produce initial results (1000 documents for each query), then re-rank them based on a new similarity scores between the query and each selected document.
 You can produce vectors for the query and each of the selected documents using various versions of sent2vec, doc2vec, BERT, or the universal sentence encoder.
 You can also use pre-trained word embeddings and assemble them to produce query/document embeddings.

 2. Query vector modification or query expansion based on pretrained word embeddings or other methods.
 For example, add synonyms to the query if there is similarity with more than one word in the query (or with the whole query vector).
 You can use pre-trained word embeddings (such as FastText, word2vec, GloVe, and others), preferably some build on a Twitter corpus, to be closer to your collection of documents.

 3. Use BERT or other neural models from the beginning, without the need on an initial classical IR system, to compute the similarity between the query and every document in the collection.
 This probably will take too long time, but look for ways to reduce the number of operations needed, especially if your system for Assignment 1 is not functional.
 For example, you can use a simple boolean index to restrict the calculations only to documents that have at least one query word.

+for experiment 2 we utilised word2vec to produce vectors for each words whereas in experiment 3 we utilised bert to produce vectors for each document.
+After that we utilised cosine similarity to compare and rank the documents for each query.

 # **Work distribution**
 We took a divide and conquer approach to complete this assignment.
 To manage all our code we utilised Github.
 We divided the assignment into four main steps and assigned members to be in charge of completing particular parts.